ruby-in-the-park/ruby-in-the-park/README.md

 ## The Idea
 The idea is simple: gather people together in a park some weekend, have a picnic and share.

-The first thing to agree on: Is anyone interested?
-What date works for you?
-Please comment in [Issue #1](https://github.com/ruby-in-the-park/ruby-in-the-park/issues/1).
+The first thing to agree on: What date works for you?
+Please comment in [Issue #2](https://github.com/ruby-in-the-park/ruby-in-the-park/issues/2).

 ## The Rules
 - Respect is a priority.
 Fun as well.